 Unlike paid keywords, organic ranking speaks for itself about the content and link building strategy of your competition.
 Identifying keywords and competitors separately helps you monitor the way each of them evolves in the niche.

-SEMrush is a tool that makes it clear: it’s essential not to try creating promotion tactics without consulting the market and have a good overview of their performance and reasons, so that you can leverage them to your advantage.
+It’s essential not to try creating promotion tactics without consulting the market and have a good overview of their performance and reasons so that you can leverage them to your advantage.
 Site Explorer shows you the top 20 keywords ranking in SERP.

 19. Monitor Your Competitor’s Site Indexation